-Tasha: I have two sisters, and we did spend time together as a family.
-We used to spend a lot of time outdoors, skiing in the winter and then going to the lake often in the summer. on Sundays, we would go to the mountains and have a picnic.
+Tasha: I have two sisters, and we did spend a lot of time together as a family.
+We used to spend time outdoors, skiing in the winter and swimming in the lake in the summer.
+On Sundays, we would go to the mountains and have a picnic.
 My parents had come to Switzerland from Italy, so our extended family wasn't close by.

 Tell us about your work.

-Tasha: I started my company, Q-Turn, in 2006.
-We started out as an advertising agency, but found we were really excelling in creating icons and signage, or way finding systems.
-So, for example, in airports or train stations, where people from all over the world are trying to navigate, we create the signs that help you find what you need or show you where to go.
+Tasha: I started my company, QTURN, in 2006.
+We started out as an advertising agency, but found out that we were excelling in creating icons, signage, and way finding systems.
+We create the signs that help you find what you need or show you where to go in airports or train stations, where people from all over the world are trying to navigate.

 Is it part of your work to give back?

 The more we worked on our plans for the trip, the cost really seemed crazy.
-I just kept thinking that there has to be a better way to spend these funds and our time.
+I just kept thinking that there must be a better way to spend these funds and our time.
 So I reached out to one of the largest refugee camp operators in Germany.
-They run, for example, the Tempelhof airport- they were housing over 7,000 refugees at that time.
+They run, for example, the Tempelhof airport in Berlin where they were housing over 7,000 refugees at the time.

 We told them we had twelve people that could come for a few days, and just asked them what they might need help with.
 We offered to distribute food, clothing, water, really anything they could think of we were willing to do.
 Then they asked us about our work, and what our agency does everyday.
 It turned out that they had a huge need for universal signage at on of their facilities (where we could start a pilot project for all of the camps)!
 Since lots of time was being spent showing people around and helping them get from point A to B.

 Our team was able to go to one of their camps, in an old school building, and create all of the different signs they needed!
-We even go to do special signage for the kids.
-We used animals in place of standard symbols, like we used sheep as the sign for the sleeping area.
+We even got to plan out special signage for the kids.
+We used animals in place of standard symbols to help kids find their respective sleeping and living areas.
 This was by far the best opportunity we've had as a team to give back!

 How have you made giving back/volunteering part of your lifestyle?

 Tasha: I try to be very involved in the community here!
 I've been so lucky in my own life; I just really feel I have to do something to give back.
 So I started a foundatoin in 2008 for mothers and families that need help here in Bern and we do a lot of fundraising.
 I'm also part of a group called JCI, a group of young entrepreneurs working on various social projects and I do a lot of work with them, as well as Kiwanis and Rotary.